-Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the Art and Design subject area.
-Postgraduate research is an important dimension within Design at Worcester notably with our already established MA programme in Creative Digital Media.
-Members of the Design MRes team have, then, supervisory experience in both dissertations and practice while some of our specialisms could also be supported by experts in areas such as English, Fine Art, or Cultural Studies.
+Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, to our Early Modern Studies Research Group for whom postgraduate research has been an important dimension of its work.
+Three students, for example, have completed PhDs in early modern studies in the last three years.
+All members of the core Early Modern Studies MRes team have supervisory experience of research degrees while our specialisms could also be supported by experts in areas such as, for example, History.

 The UK Quality Code for Higher Education (Chapter B11: 'Research Degrees') specifies that research students should only be accepted into an environment where 'excellent research, recognised by the relevant subject community, is occurring' (Indicator 4).
-We submitted to the government's last Research Excellence Framework (REF2014) under the unit of assessment for Art and Design.
-In REF 2014, Research Fortnight identified the University of Worcester as the most improved university in the UK and Design played a noteworthy role in that.
-For example, 50% of the research outputs in the Art and Design submission were judged to be either 'world leading' or 'internationally excellent'.
-More specifically, 'international excellence' in terms of the impact of our research on the wider community was directly attributed, in the scrutiny panel's report, to the support for multiculturalism offered by the work of our staff in children's book illustration.
+Our two main areas, English Literature and History, were both submitted to the government's last Research Excellence Framework (REF2014).
+Research Fortnight identified the University of Worcester as the most improved university in the UK.
+Both these areas performed strongly.
+In the English Literature and Language unit, 35% of our research was, overall, judged 'world leading' or 'internationally excellent' including a score of 100% 'internationally excellent' in relation to its impact on wider society.
+Half of that score was achieved by virtue of the work of one of our Early Modern scholars in bridging the gap between academic study and the public in translating Shakespeare to the stage in Romania.
+Overall, the scrutiny panel's report acknowledged our work's contribution to 'cultural understanding' and ability both to challenge existing knowledge and propose new research areas.
+History, furthermore, was the University's top performing subject area.
+Here, 20% of our published research was judged to be 'world leading'; a further 30% 'internationally excellent'; with 70% of that research judged 'internationally excellent' in relation to its impact on wider society.
 In that context, this MRes will enhance a student's pathway to potential doctoral study, and towards an academic or research-based career, by providing an opportunity to contribute to and work within a flourishing research community.